 The Philippines are among the countries where the rate of child trafficking and child prostitution is particularly high.
 It is estimated that around 100 000 children are forced to work in prostitution and sex tourism.
 The number of unreported cases is probably even higher.
-With the rapid development of information technology, the phenomenon of cybersex has also spread: Shops are springing up in the furthest corners of the Philippines, where children are forced to perform sexual acts in front of cameras.
+With the rapid development of information technology, the phenomenon of cybersex has also spread: Shops are opening up in the furthest corners of the Philippines, where children are forced to perform sexual acts in front of cameras.
 A major cause of child trafficking is poverty.
 In addition, many people are very poorly informed about the subject.

-Together with our partner organisation Child Alert Mindanao, our project strengthens the resistance of women and children against sexual exploitation and abuse.
-To this end, Child Alert Mindanao works together with local government agencies, communities, youth and parent organisations, schools and private institutions.
+Together with our partner organization Child Alert Mindanao, our project strengthens the resistance of women and children against sexual exploitation and abuse.
+To this end, Child Alert Mindanao works together with local government agencies, communities, youth and parent organizations, schools and private institutions.
 Community organizations and social service providers are trained in the protection of children and how to deal with cases of abuse.
 Access to government social services is improved for children, parents and communities.
 They are able to obtain necessary support in the areas of health, education, housing or work.

 Children, young people and parent organisations are encouraged to play an active role in the fight against trafficking and sexual abuse.
 They are empowered through training to become advocates of children's rights in their own communities.
 To this end, our partner organisation provides information and education in communities, offers training in advocacy and leadership and organises human rights campaigns.
 The private sector is also being brought on board to fight sexual exploitation: the management staff of private institutions are taking part in community awareness campaigns and dialogues and are helping to create child-friendly and safe places.